mpDean9939/slm-gerchberg-saxton/README.md

 # slm-gerchberg-saxton
-Matlab implementation of Gerchberg-Saxton algorithm for optical phase retrieval, with a rough GUI
+Optical phase retrieval for optical tweezers with spatial light modulation, and a rough GUI